 How to Mix Essential Oils — Scent Combinations

 Blends are typically made up of three components; a top note, a middle note, and a base note.
 The “notes” are categories based on the strength and longevity of a scent.
+When you blend oils, it's important to consider the fragrance families and how they complement each other.

-Middle or “heart'' notes have more warmth than a top note and linger more than the instant punch of citrus.
+Middle or “heart’’ notes have more warmth than a top note and linger more than the instant punch of citrus.
 Ginger essential oil and cinnamon leaf are good examples of middle notes with a light spice and sweetness.
 Middle notes are the middle ground between top and base notes and often fall into more than one category.
+Floral essential oils, such as lavender and geranium, can blend effectively with earthy, spicy, and citrusy oils to create a balanced and pleasing scent.

 Bottom or base notes are the richest scents in a blend and have a longer-lasting intensity.
 They have a grounding effect and are often more savoury than other notes.
-Examples include cedarwood and sandalwood essential oil.
+Examples include cedarwood and sandalwood essential oil

 Using a combination of notes will help you to achieve a harmonious blend.
-For seasonal suggestions check out our room spray blends including suggested scent combinations for Halloween diffusers.
+For seasonal suggestions check out our room spray blends including suggested scent combinations for Halloween diffusers

 When you’re first experimenting with how to blend essential oils, you must note everything you’re adding.
 If you make a gorgeous blend, you’ll want to remember how to recreate it!
 Equally, if one of your blends doesn’t turn out as well as you’d hoped, you want to record what you did so you don’t repeat the same thing.